 Would you like to buy Monero from within the UK or another country using PayPal or other payment methods?
 If you are interested in investing in the cryptocurrency called Monero, you are in luck because we will be explaining everything that you will need to know about doing so.
-If you are in a hurry, you can click this link to buy and sell Monero with the online broker Plus500.
+If you are in a hurry, you can click this link to buy and sell Monero CFDs with the online broker Plus500.
 It is a CFD broker which is regulated by European bodies and which does not charge any commissions.
-If you would like to learn more about Monero, get comfortable because we are about to begin our explanation (CFD service, remember that CFDs are a leverage product and can result in the loss of your entire capital.
-Please ensure you fully understand the risks involved).
+If you would like to learn more about Monero, get comfortable because we are about to begin our explanation 76,4% of retail investor accounts lose money when trading CFDs with this provider.
+You should consider whether you can afford to take the high risk of losing your money).

 The upward trend in cryptocurrency value these last few years has been unequivocal.
 Cryptocurrencies are continually becoming more widely used and as a result, their value keeps increasing.
 It is in this context that Monero was created in 2014 and has continued to increase in value ever since.
 Focused especially on privacy and scalability, this cryptocurrency – based on the CryptoNote protocol – now occupies a large niche within the overall cryptocurrency market.
 Now that we have briefly introduced Monero, we will move on to describing it in more detail and teaching you how to buy it.
 But, before doing so, we would just like to remind you that although this cryptocurrency’s value has increased up until now, there are no guarantees that it will continue to do so; therefore, you should be aware of the risks of trading with this cryptocurrency – it is always possible that you may lose money.